ipfs-inactive/user-research/distributed-kit/README.md

 # IPFS user research | Complete distributed toolkit

-**What is the simple but complete set of tools, templates, API features and documentation that allows web developers to build distributed applications on top of IPFS and libp2p?**
+🎯**What is the simple but complete set of tools, templates, API features and documentation that allows web developers to build distributed applications on top of IPFS and libp2p?**

 - [Background](#background)
 - [Status](#status)